sebszyller/rust-with-llms/docs/interactions.md

 Also, it wasn't working.

 **Notes:** I was prodding ChatGPT to explain to me what I need the wrapper for exactly, and it kept spamming me with walls of text.
-Also, it had trouble singling out a piece of code and rewriting it (from a bigger block) unless I explicitly supplied the peace to be rewritten.
+Also, it had trouble singling out a piece of code and rewriting it (from a bigger block) unless I explicitly supplied the piece to be rewritten.
 *Eventually*, I managed to get it closer to the code in this repo (`async/main.rs`) but it defo would have been easier if I didn't bother with the LLM.

 3.9. **Question:** How to use PyO3?